Trion gas on the surface of a failed excitonic insulator: Results

 In Fig. \ref{fig:kxyz}(D) we show the dispersion perpendicular to the chains direction.
 The effective mass of the valence band in this direction is about 3 times larger than along the chains.
 The in-gap state appears nearly dispersionless and delocalized in momentum space.
 The binding energy of the in-gap state, presented in Fig. \ref{fig:kxyz}(E) at the $\Gamma$ and Y points (and in between), across multiple Brillouin zones, remains constant, confirming the absence of dispersion perpendicular to the chains.
 Binding energies were extracted from EDC's shown in Fig.~\ref{fig:kxyz} (F).
 Similar behavior is observed for the dispersion out-of-plane ($\Gamma$-Z) (see SM).

 We noticed that the spectral weight of this anomalous in-gap state varies significantly between cleaves, sometimes prominent and well-defined, other times nearly invisible.
-However, the binding energy and momentum-space characteristics remain remarkably consistent whenever it is observed, suggesting an intrinsic nature.
+A weak in-gap feature was in fact reported previously by Chiba \textit{et al.}~\cite{chiba_valence-bond_2019}, who attributed a small spectral weight around $-0.2$~eV to a surface state within the band gap.
+In contrast, in other ARPES studies this feature is not resolved~\cite{chen_anomalous_2023}, likely due to its low relative intensity and strong sensitivity to surface conditions.
+However, we emphasize that whenever the in-gap state is observed, its binding energy and momentum-space characteristics remain remarkably consistent, supporting its intrinsic origin.

+We find that the in-gap state shows only a weak temperature dependence between 20K and room temperature (see SM for more details).